onzfonz/comp227/src/content/8/en/part8b.md

 type Operation = 'multiply' | 'add' | 'divide';
 ```

-Now the *Operation* type accepts only three kinds of input; exactly the three strings we wanted.
+Now the *Operation* type accepts only three kinds of values; exactly the three strings we wanted.
-Using the OR operator *|* we can define a variable to accept multiple values by creating a [union type](https://www.typescriptlang.org/docs/handbook/advanced-types.html#union-types).
+Using the OR operator *|* we can define a variable to accept multiple values by creating a [union type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types).
-In this case, we used exact strings (that, in technical terms, are called [string literal types](http://www.typescriptlang.org/docs/handbook/advanced-types.html#string-literal-types)) but with unions, you could also make the compiler accept for example both string and number: *string | number*.
+In this case, we used exact strings (that, in technical terms, are called [string literal types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types)) but with unions, you could also make the compiler accept for example both string and number: *string | number*.

-The *type* keyword defines a new name for a type: [a type alias](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases).
+The *type* keyword defines a new name for a type: [a type alias](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-aliases).
 Since the defined type is a union of three possible values, it is handy to give it an alias that has a representative name.

 Let's look at our calculator now: